ScienceVikings/sciencevikings.github.io/_posts/2015-08-15-writing-android-ionic-plugins.markdown

 This is where plugins come in.
 Plugins are a way to interface native code with your hybrid solution, and today we'll talk about how to make our own.

+Here is a [github project](https://github.com/jbasinger/ReversePlugin) containing the working examples in this post.

 ## Required Items

 You need three things to make a Cordova Plugin: